Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the shore, dear to me.

-The poem “Winter Morning” by A.S.
-Pushkin was written by him in one of the most fruitful creative periods - during his exile in Mikhailovskoye.
-But on the day when this poetic work was born, the poet was not on his estate - he was visiting friends, the Wolf family, in the Tver province.
-Starting to read the poem “Winter Morning” by Pushkin, it is worth remembering that it was written in one day, and no more changes were made to the text.
-It remains only to marvel at the talent of the creator, who managed so quickly to embody his own mood, the beauty of Russian nature, and reflections on life in magnificent landscape lyrics.
-This work is rightfully one of the most famous in Pushkin's work.
+Poem “Winter Morning” by A.S.
+Pushkin was written by him during one of the most fruitful creative periods - during his exile in Mikhailovskoye.
+But on the day when this poetic work was born, the poet was not on his estate - he was visiting friends, the Wulf family, in the Tver province.
+When starting to read the poem “Winter Morning” by Pushkin, it is worth remembering that it was written in one day, and not a single edit was made to the text.
+One can only marvel at the talent of the creator, who was able to so quickly embody his own mood, the beauty of Russian nature, and reflections on life in magnificent landscape lyrics.
+This work is rightfully one of the most famous in Pushkin’s work.

-In the poem "Winter Morning" several important themes are clearly traced.
+Several important themes are clearly visible in the poem “Winter Morning”.
 The main and most obvious is the theme of love.
-In each line, one feels the tenderness of the poet addressed to his beloved, one feels his reverent attitude to her, the inspiration that gives him a feeling.
-His beloved is a lovely child of nature, and this is sweet to him, it causes deep heartfelt feelings.
-Another theme is reflections on the birth of a new day that erases all previous sorrows and makes the world more beautiful and more fun.
+In every line one can feel the poet’s tenderness addressed to his beloved, one can feel his reverent attitude to her, the inspiration that gives him the feeling.
+His beloved is a lovely child of nature, and this is sweet to him and causes deep heartfelt emotions.
+Another topic is reflections on the birth of a new day, which erases all previous sorrows and makes the world more beautiful and more fun.
 Despite the fact that the evening was sad, today the sun illuminates everything around, and its light gives the most important thing - hope.
-In addition, Alexander Sergeevich uses the landscape not just as an artistic device to personify his own thoughts and not only as a symbol of a new beginning - the beautiful Russian nature is also the theme of his poem, which can be downloaded so that you can slowly enjoy every line.
-And, finally, the general idea of the whole work is the unity of man and nature in the general philosophical sense.
+In addition, Alexander Sergeevich uses the landscape not just as an artistic device to personify his own thoughts and not only as a symbol of a new beginning - the beautiful Russian nature is also the theme of his poem, which can be downloaded to slowly enjoy each line.
+And finally, the general idea of the entire work is the unity of man and nature in the general philosophical sense.

-The general mood that is felt in the text of Pushkin's poem "Winter Morning", which can be read online for free to feel the joy of life, is optimistic, because it tells that any storm is not eternal, but after it, when it comes light streak life is even more wonderful.
-Even the stanzas that tell about evening sadness seem to be full of joyful anticipation of the morning.
-And when it comes, joy becomes complete, because everything around, every snowflake, illuminated winter sun, so beautiful!
-This is a cheerful and cheerful work - it seems that the poet forgot both about exile and loneliness, admiring the sleeping beloved and native nature.
-Reading this poem fills the soul positive emotions reminds of how beautiful the world is and how important it is to love your native nature.
+The general mood that is felt in the text of Pushkin’s poem “Winter Morning,” which can be read online for free to feel the joy of life, is optimistic, because it tells that any storm is not eternal, and after it, when it comes light stripe, life is even more wonderful.
+Even the stanzas that talk about evening sadness seem to be full of joyful anticipation of the morning.
+And when it comes, the joy becomes complete, because everything around, every snowflake, is illuminated winter sun, so beautiful!
+This is a cheerful and cheerful work - it seems that the poet forgot both about exile and loneliness, admiring his sleeping beloved and native nature.
+Reading this poem fills the soul positive emotions, reminds us of how beautiful the world is and how important it is to love our native nature.

 Frost and sun; wonderful day!